Vol. 2, No. 5. (Winter 2021)

 By Roniksha Kumar

-Roniksha Kumar is an undergraduate student and a Peer Tutor at the University of Waterloo.
+Roniksha Kumar is an undergraduate student and a Peer Tutor at the University of Waterloo Writing and Communication Centre.
 As an aspiring educator, she is committed to learning and applying Diversity, Equity, and Inclusion practices in her work and everyday life.

 Anti-oppressive writing goes beyond academics—it reflects the writer’s experiences, their colleagues, and those who do not have opportunities to express themselves.
 Oppression is intersectional, including, but not limited to, the marginalization of race, socioeconomic status, gender, sexuality and disability.
 A commitment to learn how intersectionalities of oppression present themselves in writing enhances a critical lens to view historic and existing power structures.
 Continue reading “Confronting oppressive language in our tutoring practice: Some guiding thoughts”